SaraCarevic/Project-2.0-Automation-Web-app-testing/README.txt

 Bug Report - Write a bug report and fill it out using information found through automatic and manual testing.

 Bonus requirement - Create one test suite that will run tests from all TestNG classes.
-Instead of a Java project, create a Maven project.